 For customers there is none.
 For processor IP companies, good-enough is no longer enough.
 Vendors like Codasip will have to ensure we are meeting and exceeding the customer’s needs and supplying the best possible solution, or they can easily move to a new supplier.
 Some analysts believe RISC-V will lead to commoditization of the processor IP, however, I believe it will lead to specialization and innovation.
 It will not be a race to the bottom, but rather an opportunity to supply additional value to customers and users.

 Thanks to the work of a number of academic institutions – especially UC-Berkley, the original creators of the RISC-V specification – there are a number of free open-source implementations of the RISC-V ISA.
-These open source implementations are already allowing various academic and open source SoC projects to do work that would have been impossible without an open standard.
+These open-source implementations are already allowing various academic and open-source SoC projects to do work that would have been impossible without an open standard.
 More importantly, however, commercial companies are free to create their own implementation of RISC-V processors.
 This gives customers an even greater range of options.

-RISC-V is a layered and extensible ISA which means a processor can implement the minimal instruction set, well defined extensions, and custom extensions for a given application.
+RISC-V is a layered and extensible ISA which means a processor can implement the minimal instruction set, well-defined extensions, and custom extensions for a given application.
 As long as the minimal set needed for a given application is implemented, that application will run on any compatible processor.

 This removes one of the biggest barriers for application optimized processors, the effort required to develop the ancillary software around the processor.
-As such, up until now, most ASIPs (Application Specific Instruction-set Processors) have been used in deeply embedded environment where the software environment was limited, and well defined.
+As such, up until now, most ASIPs (Application Specific Instruction-set Processors) have been used in deeply embedded environments where the software environment was limited, and well defined.
 Having a common software ecosystem means customers will now be free to add application extensions to any processor, being able to take advantage of the significant improvements they provide, without the downside.

 Unfortunately I don’t have a magic crystal ball, but after many years in the semiconductor industry, what I can say is that I have never before seen so much interest in a new standard, and such a diverse set of companies working together to make it a reality – including processor IP competitors all targeting the same specification.

+Is RISC-V the future?
 I expect that we will see an explosion of innovation and growth, very similar to what happened in the enterprise software space once people were able to build on common open standards.